Reading time

 • free size exchanges, including return shipping,

-• and last but not least, fast and reliable delivery.
+• and fast, reliable delivery.

 Language and cultural localization also play a crucial role in customer support.
 We communicate in German, respond quickly to feedback and reviews, and provide local contact details — especially German-language email addresses, which help build trust with customers.